hamada-j/Kenjo/README.md

         - Header, Sidebar and Footer
       - Redux (extra)
 - The App will use internal Rotting and fake login with Guard.

+# Two Ideas for Many Element

+One task of the challenge is to post many elements (artists o albums) in one time, all in array of object.
+Mast be valid element.

+- First: Use Redux to handel many input.
+- Second: Get All Element and manege them in the from and send to DB.